Online conformal inference for multi-step time series forecasting: Introduction

 \section{Introduction}

-Conformal prediction \citep{vovk2005} is a powerful and flexible tool for uncertainty quantification, distinguished by its simplicity, generality, and ease of implementation.
+Conformal prediction \citep{papadopoulos2002, vovk2005} is a simple yet powerful framework for uncertainty quantification.
 It constructs valid prediction intervals that achieve nominal coverage without imposing stringent assumptions on the data generating distribution, other than requiring the data to be i.i.d. or, more generally, exchangeable.
-Its credibility and potential make it widely applicable for quantifying the uncertainty of predictions produced by any black-box machine learning model \citep{shafer2008, papadopoulos2008, barber2021} or non-parametric model \citep{lei2014}.
+Its credibility and potential make it widely used to quantify uncertainty for predictions produced by black-box machine learning models \citep{papadopoulos2007, papadopoulos2008, shafer2008, barber2021} or non-parametric models \citep{lei2014}.

-Three key classes of conformal prediction methods are widely used for constructing distribution-free prediction intervals: split conformal prediction \citep{vovk2005}, full conformal prediction \citep{vovk2005}, and jackknife+ \citep{barber2021}.
-The split conformal method, which relies on a holdout set, offers computational efficiency but sacrifices some statistical efficiency due to data splitting.
-In contrast, full conformal prediction avoids data splitting, providing higher accuracy at the cost of increased computational complexity.
+Three widely used classes of conformal prediction methods for constructing distribution-free prediction intervals are split conformal prediction \citep{vovk2005}, full conformal prediction \citep{vovk2005}, and jackknife+ \citep{barber2021}.
+Split conformal, which relies on a holdout set, offers computational efficiency but sacrifices some statistical efficiency due to data splitting.
+Full conformal prediction avoids data splitting, providing higher accuracy at the cost of increased computational complexity.
+Both split and full conformal prediction methods guarantee coverage at the target level under the assumption of data exchangeability.
 Jackknife+ strikes a balance between these methods, offering a compromise between statistical precision and computational demands.
-All three methods guarantee coverage at the target level under the assumption of data exchangeability.
+Under assumptions of algorithmic stability, Jackknife+ attains near-nominal coverage, while under the weaker assumption of exchangeability alone, it guarantees coverage of at least \(1-2\alpha\) in the worst case. \citet{gupta2022} further generalize jackknife+ and related out-of-bag conformal methods through a unified framework based on nested families of prediction sets.